TidyMaze/js-operator-overloading/README.md

 # JavaScript Operator Overloading

-This is a demo show case how can we make use of `valudOf` to implement operator overloading in JavaScript.
+This is a demo show case how can we make use of `valueOf` to implement operator overloading in JavaScript.

 ## vector.js